SunPathLab/Butte/README.md

 library("Butte")
 load("exampleData.rda") #This example data is provided in the directory "demo"
 ```
-exampleData.rda have two dataset: exampleData_CN41 and exampleData_CN62, which are
-data of two different segments with copy number states 4:1 and 6:2 respectively.
-In this section, we will use exampleData_CN62.
+exampleData.rda has two datasets: exampleData_CN41 and exampleData_CN62, which contains the input data for two SCNA segments with copy number states at 4:1 and 6:2, respectively.
+In the following example, we will use exampleData_CN62.

 Specify following values:
 ```sh